MRsnoken/EggScan/README.md

 You must also manually create:

 - a virtual environment
+- an `eggscan` system user and group
+- a directory structure under `/opt/eggscan`
+- file permissions that allow the `eggscan` user to write the local database and generated secrets
-- two systemd service files (web + scan worker)
+- two systemd service files (web + scan worker), normally running as the `eggscan` user/group
+- scan-worker network capabilities equivalent to `CAP_NET_RAW` / `CAP_NET_ADMIN` if you want privileged nmap discovery while running as a non-root user
-- optional updater helper/service if you want the built-in update flow
+- optional distro-specific updater helper/service if you intentionally adapt the built-in update flow
-- a directory structure under /opt/eggscan

 For advanced users only.
 </details>